groupdocs-signature/GroupDocs.Signature-Reference-Tutorials/content/english/net/delete-operations/delete-signature-by-id/_index.md

 string outputFilePath = Path.Combine("Your Document Directory", "DeleteById", fileName);
 ```

+**Why separate paths?** Working with copies protects your original documents.
+Trust me, you'll thank yourself later when you don't accidentally modify source files.

-## Step 2: Why Create a Copy First?
+## Step 2: Creating a Working Copy

-It's always a good practice to work with a copy of your original document.
-This ensures your source file remains untouched in case something goes wrong:
+Always work with a copy when modifying documents:

 ```csharp
 File.Copy(filePath, outputFilePath, true);
 ```

-## Step 3: How to Target and Remove a Specific Signature

-Now for the main event!
-Here's how you identify and delete a signature using its unique ID:
+This simple line creates a duplicate of your original document.
+The `true` parameter means it'll overwrite any existing file with the same name (useful when you're testing repeatedly).

+## Step 3: The Main Event - Deleting by ID

+Here's where the magic happens.
+This is the core of how to delete signature by ID .NET:

 ```csharp
 using (Signature signature = new Signature(outputFilePath))